leschtz/devops-journey/projects.md

 - Create the instance via an "Infrastructure as Service (IaC)" tool
 - Seperate the steps into a pipeline, to see which stage is failing
 - Introduce better error handling
+- Implement the solution via a programming API
+  - Boto3

 ## Create a simple pipeline for Frontend Development